Legal Tread Depth

 We suggest every time or second time you refuel your vehicle, you check your PSI and tread depth.
 As an air pressure hose is available at most petrol stations, it could become a good habit to check, potentially lifesaving.
 While you may be inflating your tyres, you could also check your tread wear indicators and further check with a gauge if you have concerns.

 So, what happens if you don’t routinely monitor your tread depth?

 Your vehicle becomes unsafe to drive and unsafe for the passing cars.
 Brake times are extended and you may loose control of the car, especially in the wet weather when you are exposed to a heightened possibility of aquaplaning.

 Our second-hand tyres have around 80%-90% tread in comparison to new tyres, ensuring they are safe and will have a long product life.
-If you are unsure about the tread depth of one or all tyres, you should come and visit us at our Burleigh Heads store for a free tyre check.
+If you are unsure about tread depth, you should come and visit us for a free tyre check.
 Read more on tyre tread depth here.

 Tyre Inflation Gold Coast

 Tyre Inflation Gold Coast: Knowledge of tyres should be common knowledge and is of high importance for all in a situation where you must change a tyre or simply just do a regular tyre check.
 However, many of our customers have a surface level understanding of tyre components.
 Tyre inflation directly influences tyre performance and should be checked habitually.
 We invite you to come in and ask as many questions and we can provide further explanations on your service.